 When I first moved to New Orleans in the early 80s I realized almost immediately that the Big Easy was unlike any other city in the world — especially when it comes to language.
 During my first Carnival, I found myself confused by some of the terms I heard.
 Luckily, I had family and friends who explained to me all of the important Mardi Gras lexicon I needed to know.
 If you’re a newcomer to New Orleans during the Carnival season, here are 10 phrases you need to know.

 Krewes are private, social organizations in New Orleans.
 They are responsible for putting on the awesome parades and balls held each year during Carnival.
 Each krewe has a royal court (King, Queen, Duke, etc.).
-Each year the krewes decides on a theme for their float, which is decorated accordingly.
+Each year the krewes decide on a theme for their float, which is decorated accordingly.
 Many krewes also have celebrity riders and/or Grand Marshals.

 The captain is the chief organizer and planner for his krewe.
 His role is actually more important than the king, contrary to what some might assume.